telefonicaid/iotagent-node-lib/doc/api.md

 _**Response code**_

 -   `204` `OK` if successful.
 -   `404` `NOT FOUND` if one or several devices were not found in the database.
+Note that although a 404 error is returned the existing devices are deleted.
 -   `500` `SERVER ERROR` if there was any error not contemplated above.

 ## Miscellaneous API